DotCamp/ultimate-blocks-legacy/readme.txt

 == Description ==

 Ultimate Blocks is a Gutenberg Blocks Plugin.
-It comes with a collection of custom blocks for Gutenberg Editor.
+It comes with a collection of custom blocks for Gutenberg Editor that makes it easier for you to create content with Gutenberg.

 **Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Currently, we have 8 blocks.
+Currently, we have 11 blocks.
 More in the making.

+These are the blocks we have right now:

+1. Button (Improved)
+2. Call to Action
+3. Click to Tweet
+4. Content Toggle
+5. Divider
+6. Feature Box
+7. Notification Box
+8. Number Box
+9. Social Share
+10. Tabbed Content
+11. Testimonial

+** 1. Button **
+Button block with more customization options and controls.

-* Call to Action Block
+** 2. Call to Action Block **
-  - Add a nice call to action box with a button.
+Add a nice call to action box with a button.
 Encourage users to take action, engage more.
 You can customize everything in the block.

-* Click to Tweet
+** 3. Click to Tweet **
-  - Add tweetable content in your posts/pages.
+Add tweetable content in your posts/pages.

+** 4. Content Toggle **
+Add contents in accordions.
+Let visitors expand them and show the content.

-* Divider Block
+** 5. Divider Block **
-  - Add custom divider between your blocks.
+Add custom divider between your blocks.
 Customize the color, size, everything.

-* Feature Box Block
+** 6. Feature Box Block **
-  - Add boxes with images.
+Add boxes with images.
 Highlight the features of any product or service.
 3 columns options.

-* Notification Box Block
+** 7. Notification Box Block **
-  - Highlight important information in your posts/pages.
+Highlight important information in your posts/pages.
 Comes in three different designs.

-* Number Box Block
+** 8. Number Box Block **
-  - Lets you add numbered boxes.
+Lets you add numbered boxes.
 Enlist steps of any procedures or features, characteristics, benefits of products or services.
 3 columns options.

+** 9. Social Share Block **
+Add social share buttons in your posts and pages with this blocks.
+It comes with lots of customization options too.

+** 10. Tabbed Content **
+Add content in tabs in your posts/pages.
+This comes with a nice drag and drop feature to sort the tabs.

-* Testimonial Block
+** 11. Testimonial Block **
-  - Nice, simple testimonial box with option to add image, name, role of the testimonial author.
+Nice, simple testimonial box with option to add image, name, role of the testimonial author.

 We are continuously working on new blocks.
 If you have any block ideas, let us know.
 We are on [Twitter](https://twitter.com/Ultimate_Blocks).